tedeyang/Agent-First-Organization/README.md

 ---

-## ⚡ TL;DR
+## 🎯 Overview

 **Arklex AI** is a modular, production-grade framework for building intelligent agents powered by LLMs, retrieval, and task graphs.
+Designed for developers and researchers, Arklex makes it easy to compose, run, and evaluate LLM-powered pipelines at scale.

+### ✨ Key Features

 - 🧠 **Multi-agent orchestration** using structured DAGs
 - 🧩 **Composable modules** for tools, databases, APIs, and browsers